abdu020/githubfinder/README.md

 # githubfinder
-Building a Github finder app where you can search users by username and it will show you their profile and other information such as their 5 latest repositories.
-The interface is built using Bootswatch which is a bootstrap theme.
+The interface for the github finder is built using Bootswatch which is a bootstrap theme.
 I use Async and Await and Fetch API to get the user information from Github.
 I make two request to the Github API.
 First I get the profile information and next I want to get their latest repos with links to them.